mmottl/lacaml/README.txt

 written in FORTRAN.

-This allows people to write high-performance numerical code for applications that need linear algebra.
+This allows people to write high-performance numerical code for applications that require linear algebra.

 ---------------------------------------------------------------------------